pkp/omp-user-guide/en/chapter5/submission.md

 * *Edit Metadata* allows you to modify the metadata of the file.
 * *Delete* allows you to delete the file.

-**Pre-Review Discussions**: Allow you to communicate with other participants involved with the editorial workflow for this submission.
+**Pre-Review Discussions**: Allows you to communicate with other participants involved with the editorial workflow for this submission.

 Use the *Add Discussion* link to initiate a new discussion.